-During curriculum activities, free play, dramatic play, and outdoor play, our teachers often photograph the children in their classrooms to share on the Procare application.
+During curriculum activities, free play, dramatic play, and outdoor play, our teachers often photograph the children in their classrooms to update our KidReports application.
 In turn, we also use those photos to update our website and occasionally post them to our social media platforms.
 Upon enrolling your child, there is an agreement form for parents or guardians to sign acknowledging this information and giving our facility permission to photograph your child while enrolled.